The third and final novel in the Allan Quatermain Zulu Trilogy

 My copy of the Longmans, Green American first edition original dust jacket

-Another copy of the American first edition with original dust jacket
+Another copy (not mine) of the American first edition with original dust jacket

 Below: The frontispiece illustration for the American first edition is the same as the one found in the British first edition, but in color instead of black and white.